Getting a negative review feels either frustrating or scary or both.

 Don’t take it personally: just deal with it.

-Those who leave harsh negative reviews (the kind which trouble and worry you) are feeling helpless and powerless.
+Those who leave a harsh negative review (the kind which trouble and worry you) are feeling helpless and powerless.

 They’re trying to lash out at your business – and may think they’re helping protect some other poor misguided soul who would attempt to do business with you.